rozaxe/toffeesquares.js/README.md

 Next, made a tasteful game using *TypeScript*.
 All the `.ts` go to `lib/`

-At least, see your delicious game using `grunt` command-line.
+Lastly, see your delicious game using `grunt` command-line.

 License
 -------